Data Protection Policy

 3.4.5 recognising, reporting internally, and cooperating with the fulfilment of data subject rights requests, including following the procedure set out in the Subject Access Request Policy;

-3.4.6 ensuring compliance with CE’s Data Retention policy, deleting and removing data in accordance with the policy; and
+3.4.6 ensuring compliance with Cambridge Enterprise’s Data Retention policy, deleting and removing data in accordance with the policy; and

-3.4.7 on leaving CE ensuring that all data housekeeping requirements are fulfilled, only deleting, copying or removing personal data as agreed with their Head of Team and as appropriate.
+3.4.7 on leaving Cambridge Enterprise ensuring that all data housekeeping requirements are fulfilled, only deleting, copying or removing personal data as agreed with their Head of Team and as appropriate.

 3.5 Non-observance of the responsibilities in paragraph 3.4 may result in disciplinary action.